Lydia Yeamans Titus: Film

-Titus began her movie career in 1911 in Brooklyn, New York with the Vitagraph Studios short film, Tale of Two Cities.
+Titus began her movie career in 1911 in Brooklyn, New York with the Vitagraph Studios short film, A Tale of Two Cities.
 Beginning in 1915 she appeared in films produced by Bison Motion Pictures, Oliver Morosco Photoplay and Universal Studios.
 In 1919 she supported Geraldine Farrar as Mamie Connors in The World and Its Woman, a tale about a Russian peasant (Farrar) who rises to fame as an operatic diva.
 In the movie Titus sang some of the songs (although this was a silent film) that she performed for English royalty in the 1890s.

 Titus's extensive filmography encompasses a good part of the silent film era and may have continued on into the talkies if she had not died in 1929.
 Her final picture was the early talkie Lummox, that debuted a few weeks after her death.
 Titus supported some of Hollywood's most well known and legendary stars like Rudolph Valentino (A Society Sensation, 1918), Lon Chaney (The Hunchback of Notre Dame), Ronald Colman (Tarnish, 1924) and Jackie Coogan (The Rag Man).

 Colleen Moore wrote that she once spent her paycheck on a fur coat.
 Her director Charles Brabin pointed Titus out to her on the set and said that she'd lived a life of luxury as a darling of the London stage and had been given a brooch by King Edward – but she spent all her money and now she was eking out a living in small parts and was glad to take anything.
 Moore took the hint and returned the coat.